 Earlier the test was conducted on a rotational basis by the NLUs, generally in the order of their establishment, starting with National Law School of India University which held CLAT-2008, however, there was a change in this trend and the same will be conducted by the Consortium of National Law Universities.
 Apart from the 21 NLUs, the CLAT score is considered by various private colleges as well for admission into the five-year integrated law program.

 CLAT 2020 will be conducted on 10th May 2020 and it will be for a two-hour duration.
-It comprised of 200 questions across five different areas and it was conducted offline.
-CLAT result will be declared on 14th June, 2019 post 6:30 pm and it will be available online .
+It will comprise questions betweeen 120-150 questions across four different areas and it will be conducted offline.
+CLAT result will be declared on 24th May, 2020 and it will be available online .

 Following important Points to be noted in order to access the CLAT 2021 result:-